 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
-It implies that the presence of the object in question was a necessary condition for the action.
-For example, the activity of writing this text required the use of a computer.
-An immaterial thing can be used if at least one of its carriers is present.
-For example, the software tools on a computer.
+It implies that the presence of the object in question was a necessary

 Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
 In this case, the physical carriers of this name are at least the people understanding its use.